observability-lab-cse/observability-lab-workshop/06-alert/README.md

-# Alerts
+# Alerts 🔔

 > Goal: Gain a basic understanding of alerts on Azure.

-Do you want to be the first to know when your apps and infra are acting up?
+❓Do you want to be the first to know when your apps and infra are acting up?
 Do you want to get ahead of the problems before they ruin your day (or night)?
 If you answered yes to any of these questions, then this workshop section is for you!

-## Why do we need alerts?
+## 🧐 Why do we need alerts?

 In a nutshell, alerts can help you identify and troubleshoot issues before they affect your users or customers.
 They can also help you to align your observability goals with your business objectives, such as customer satisfaction, revenue, and growth.

-## A little bit of theory
+## 📚 A little bit of theory

 ![Diagram that explains Azure Monitor alerts.](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/media/alerts-overview/alerts.png)